Chiral bosonic quantum spin liquid in the integer-spin Heisenberg-Kitaev model

 satisfying $\hat{\bf S}_i \hat{\bf S}_j = \sum_{\gamma} \hat{S}_i^\gamma \hat{S}_j^\gamma$ by construction.
 To study the HKM, we perform the following mean-field decoupling

 where we have defined the expectation vectors ${{\bf p}}_{ij} = \langle \phi_0 | {\hat{\bf p}}_{ij} | \phi_0 \rangle $ and ${{\bf h}}_{ij} = \langle \phi_0 | {\hat{\bf h}}_{ij} | \phi_0 \rangle $ calculated in the vacuum bosonic ground state $| \phi_0 \rangle$ for each oriented pair of interacting spins $(i \to j)$, that we inject in Eq.~\ref{sbmftham} to get the SBMFT ${\cal H}_\text{HK}^\text{MF}$.
 Although quite standard, we reproduce the main steps to solving such mean-field hamiltonian for completeness.
 In order to be compatible with all known magnetic orders encountered in the HKM\cite{chaloupka_zigzag_2013,janssen_phase_2022,consoli_heisenberg-kitaev_2020,dong_spin-1_2020,lee_tensor_2020}, we consider a large magnetic unit cell of $n_u$ sites containing $12 \times n_u $ complex mean-field parameters (8 per bond in the unit-cell).
-We have tried unit cells up to $24$ sites and found that all {\it ansa\"tze} of this work were compatible with at most $n_u = 8$, so we only consider this unit cell in the SBMFT calculations. ${\cal H}_\text{HK}^\text{MF}$ is self-consistently solved, starting from random mean-field parameters $\{ {{\bf p}}_{ij} , {{\bf h}}_{ij} \}$ and adjusting the set of $n_u$ independent -- the unit cell is translationally invariant-- Lagrange multipliers $\{ \lambda_i \}$ to satisfy the boson constraint.
+We have tried unit cells up to $24$ sites and found that all {\it Ans\"atze} of this work were {described} with at most {unit-cell containing 8 sites.
+It is thus enough to only consider $n_u = 8$ in our SBMFT calculations.} ${\cal H}_\text{HK}^\text{MF}$ is self-consistently solved, starting from random mean-field parameters $\{ {{\bf p}}_{ij} , {{\bf h}}_{ij} \}$ and adjusting the set of $n_u$ independent -- the unit cell is translationally invariant-- Lagrange multipliers $\{ \lambda_i \}$ to satisfy the boson constraint.